 (1) A person who desires to obtain a licence or renewal thereof shall make application in the form prescribed.

-(2)(a) Subject to subsection (10), the application shall be accompanied by —
+(2A) Subject to subsection (10), the application shall be accompanied by —

-(i) testimonials as to the character of the applicant signed by not less than 3 reputable persons; and
+(a) testimonials as to the character of the applicant signed by not less than 3 reputable persons; and

-(ii) the prescribed fee.
+(b) the prescribed fee.